fpco/minghc/README.md

 There are two existing ways to get GHC on Windows, straight from the [GHC distribution](https://www.haskell.org/ghc/) and using the [Haskell Platform](https://www.haskell.org/platform/).
 The GHC distribution is hard to unpack (`.xv` files are not Windows friendly), doesn't setup the `%PATH%`, lacks Cabal and cannot build the `network` library on its own.
 The Haskell Platform is easy to install and comes with more libraries, but still won't build the `network` library and usually lags the GHC release by months.
 This installer is the GHC distribution with all the issues above fixed.

+## Possible future enhancements

+* Add support for 64-bit GHC.
+* Add in C libraries to ease use of Haskell packages on Windows.
+Pull requests welcome.

 ## Building the Installer

 Users of the installer have no need to build it, these are mostly notes for developers of the installer.
 To build one of the installers: